lonny/QuickCapture/README.md

 The order is year-month-day so the files will properly sort by date.

 Since each filename is a unique timestamp, you can start and stop recording at will.
-A new video file will be created each time.
+A new video will be created each time.

 ## Things To Remember